 Below is my Crime Beat column on 9/11, which originally appeared in the Orchard Press Online Mystery Magazine:

-I covered the Police-Security Expo in Atlantic City in June and heard Joseph Dunne, the former New York deputy police commissioner during 9/11, speak to the attendees.
+I covered the Police-Security Expo in Atlantic City in June and heard Joseph Dunne, who served as the New York City deputy police commissioner during 9/11, speak to the attendees.

 Sponsored by the New Jersey Association of Chiefs of Police, the theme of the expo was to prepare to act and respond to terrorism.
 Previous to 9/11, counterterrorism was largely a federal responsibility, but now police officers have become front line soldiers.

-I sat in on a seminar conducted by Joseph Dunne, who retired as New York's deputy police commissioner.
+I sat in on a seminar conducted by Joseph Dunne (seen in the below photo), who retired from the NYPD.
 He gave what we used to call in the military a commander’s "after-action report" on the 9/11 attack.

 While standing near the towers, Dunne said he thought debris was falling around him, but he discovered that it was people.
 This, he said, left an indelible image in his mind.